top of page

 OUR IMPACT

-MUSICIANS EMPLOYED IN 2023
+MUSICIANS PAID IN 2024

 On both the student and professional level,

-we paid 103 musicians in 2023.
+we paid 134 musicians in 2024 (so far).

 COMMUNITY EVENTS